 Awards: Top shooters in each dvision

 This 2 day event will be held August 18-19 in Vancouver, WA, and is limited to 60 competitors per day.
 This is a single competition that is run over the course of 2 days, so competitors will only need to register for one of the days.
+A competitor may only register and compete in each division one time during the competition.
 If a competitor wishes to compete in a second division, they must register for the second day.
 A competitor will only be permitted to compete in one division per day.

 A portion of the proceeds will go to Mission 22 to help bring awareness to the veteran suicide epidemic, and to support the healing process by funding treatment for veterans who suffer from Post Traumatic Stress, Traumatic Brain Injury and other issues they may be facing.

 CLICK THE LINK BELOW TO LEARN MORE ABOUT MISSION 22

 Refund Policy: First 50% of payment is non-refundable upon registration.
 Second 50% is non-refundable within 60 days from the date of the match.
 Registration is not transferable